ctsit/nSOFA_calculation/algorithm_steps.md

 #### Determine intubation devices
 1. Read categorized_respiratory_devices.xlsx and filter to intubated in yes or no to create `respiratory_devices` dataset.
-This file contains devices that represent intubation and may change based on the raw data obtained from different sources.
+This file contains devices that represent intubation based on the data received from the UF IDR.
+If necessary, update the file to match intubated devices from a different data source.

 #### Transform flowsheets dataset
 1. Read flowsheets data